 Elden Ring is about as hard as Dark Souls 3, but more approachable for "all sorts of players"

 Elden Ring is shaping up to be the most FromSoftware game of all time, so you'd better believe it's going to be hard – at least as hard as Dark Souls 3, according to Miyazaki.
 That said, it also gives the player more ways to approach its challenges, and the studio believes this will make the game more accessible overall.

 Marketing and communications manager Yasuhiro Kitao explained that Elden Ring was designed for "all sorts of players" and not just "hardened veterans" who will gleefully sign up for a punishing experience.
 Whether you're looking for a gorgeous world to explore or brutal bosses to defeat, it sounds like you'll be able to find a build and play style that lets you make the most of the experience.

-Elden Ring will focus on RPG elements more heavily
+Elden Ring is pushing stealth and RPG elements more heavily

 Speaking of build options, Elden Ring will expand on FromSoftware's action combat system considerably.
 The tried-and-true stamina-based melee action is back, but it's also supported by more varied ranged and magic combat, over 100 skills that aren't tied to specific weapons anymore, and more stealth options like knocking out and insta-killing unsuspecting enemies.
 With stealth kills, guard breaks, and finishing moves straight out of Sekiro's playbook, not to mention some wild magic, Elden Ring is looking like the greatest hits of FromSoftware's many action RPGs.

 Elden Ring multiplayer supports four players and makes it easier to play with friends